SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Arguments for `/while`

-**The set of available boolean comparisons, handing of variables, literal values and subcommands is the same as for `/if` command.**
+**The set of available boolean comparisons, handing of variables, literal values, and subcommands is the same as for the `/if` command.**

 The optional `guard` named argument (`on` by default) is used to protect against endless loops, limiting the number of iterations to 100.
 To disable and allow endless loops, set `guard=off`.